Tohokantche/EviD-GAN/README.md

 Evidential Discriminator for GAN

-A curated version of this repo will come very soon!
+A modular and curated version of this repo will come very soon!